NEFSC/READ-SSB-Lee-BlackSeaBass/results/FS_transactions.md

-Number of Observations by year and Market Category \label{FStransactions}
+Number of Observations by year and Market Category

 |      | Jumbo  | Large  | Medium | Small | Unclassified |
 |------|--------|--------|--------|-------|--------------|